lokenetwork/ffmpeg_principle_book/en/README.md

 ---

-"The Principles of FFmpeg" is a semi-charitable introductory book on audio and video, with 70% of its content available for free.
+"The Principle of FFmpeg" is a semi-charitable introductory book on audio and video, with 70% of its content available for free.
 If you find this content helpful, you can reward me through WeChat.

 <div align=center>
     <img src="img/pay.jpg" style="width:33%"/>